jonasbohmann/democraciv-discord-bot/bot/README.md

 POSTGRESQL_DATABASE = ""
 ```

-Add the token of your Discord App, a TimeZoneDB API Key, and your PostgreSQL configuration like above.
+Add the token of your Discord App and your PostgreSQL configuration like above.

 Once `token.py` is set up, take a look at `config_example.py` and `mk_example.py` in the same folder and adjust everything to your needs.